-The GHS MAP is led and coordinated by Global Health Justice Partnership faculty, in partnership with the Global Health Studies Program Director (Professor Catherine Panter-Brick), and with support from the Jackson Institute for Global Affairs.
+The GHS MAP is led and coordinated by Global Health Studies Program Director (Professor Catherine Panter-Brick), and with support from the Jackson Institute for Global Affairs.

 The GHS MAP provides students rigorous training in and engagement with skills and knowledge relevant to global health research and practice.
 Beyond the academic components, it also offers students the opportunity to build and learn from a rich, interdisciplinary community of peers, scholars, and advocates who convene and collaborate on social events, workshops, speaker series, and other extracurricular activities.

 The Advocates-in-Residence program brings leading advocates and practitioners working on diverse health issues to Yale for short stays.

 About the Director